chrisvizes/chrisvizes.github.io/_posts/2024-05-30-fix-missing-field.md

 ### 3. Open the .twb or .tds file with a text editor

-Workbooks (`.twb` files) and datasources (`.tds` files) are just XML containing all of their configuration.
+Workbooks (`.twb`) and datasources (`.tds`) are just XML containing all of their configuration.
 If you know what you're doing and you are careful, you can edit the XML yourself to make changes.
 That is what we are going to do.
 All you need is a text editor, e.g. notepade or VS Code.

 Open up the `.twb` or `.tds` file with a text editor.